Strategy20 min read

 2. Analyze engagement: Focus on users who actively engage (like, reply, retweet) not just passive followers

-3. Monitor complaint threads: When someone complains about a competitor, that's a warm lead
+3. Monitor complaint threads: When someone complains about a competitor, that is a warm lead

 4. Engage their community: Participate in conversations your competitors' followers are having